 Portrayal of MIT physicist Jeremy England’s research in Origin is another example of Brown’s obscuring of the lines between fact and fiction.
 Origin describes England as a “thirtysomething MIT professor [who] [is] currently the toast of Boston academia, having caused a global stir in a new field called quantum biology” (O, XCII, 394).
 Jeremy England is in fact a real-life MIT physicist with graduate degrees from Stanford University and University of Oxford and it is true that his work on ‘dissipation-driven adaptation’, a hypothesis of abiogenesis (the theory that life emerged spontaneously), has been acclaimed in the scientific community.
 In fact, the endorsement of England in Origin by NYU physicist Alexander Grosberg (O, XCII, 394) is directly quoted from a real-life article that appeared in Quanta Magazine in 2014.
 Brown’s claim that England attended the same prep school alma mater, Phillips Exeter Academy, as the protagonist of Origin Robert Langdon, although a striking coincidence, may also be factually correct considering England was raised in a college town in New Hampshire, the same state Phillips Exeter Academy is in.

 However, Brown’s presentation of England’s work in Origin is not without use of the liberal artistic license Brown is known for.
 Brown conveniently uses the authoritative figure of England to substantiate Kirsch’s, (and Origin’s) underlying notion of anti-creationism.
 England’s work in real life, however, does not attempt to do the same.
 In an article in the Washington Post titled “Dan Brown Can’t Cite Me To Disprove God” that England penned after reading Origin, England says: “I’m a scientist, but I also study and live by the Hebrew Bible.
-To me, the idea that physics could prove that the God of Abraham is not the creator and ruler of the world reflects a serious misunderstanding -- of both the scientific method and the function of the biblical text”.
+To me, the idea that physics could prove that the God of Abraham is not the creator and ruler of the world reflects a serious misunderstanding — of both the scientific method and the function of the biblical text”.
 Thus, we see that Brown takes England, a real-life physicist, embeds him into the plot of Origin, but also adds elements that deviate from the facts.
 These additions fit in nicely with the plot, in this case giving credence to Kirsch’s anti-creationist claims, but take away from factual accuracy, and that is Brown’s secret ingredient to writing fiction.

 The political situation of Spain, particularly pertaining to the 20th century, and the status of her monarchs, is another topic in Origin that ostensibly is based on fact.
 Spain is stated to be a parliamentary monarchy and the novel claims that despite holding limited official power, the King of Spain has enormous influence over the hearts and minds of his people (O, XIV, 72).
 In general, the notion of the Spanish monarchy having strong ties to “stalwart” Catholicism (O, XIV, 73) and hence, serving as a “spiritual compass” for the nation, is presented.